...

 Requests for admissions

-These straightforward requests can be made to you (or by you) in your divorce.
-Basically, you are being asked to either admit or deny facts that are relevant to your case.
+You can use these straightforward requests in your divorce, either directed towards you or initiated by you.
+Essentially, they seek your admission or denial of facts relevant to your case.
 You can answer the question or offer an objection.
 There are multiple grounds on which you can object to a Request for Admissions and your attorney can discuss them with you should the need to arise.

 Request for disclosure